-Only female Japanese knotweed plants have been recorded to date in Ireland and the UK hence it is spread entirely from site to site through the deliberate or accidental movement of rhizome fragments or cut stems.
+Only female Japanese knotweed plants have been recorded to date in Ireland, Northern Ireland and GB, hence it is spread entirely from site to site through the deliberate or accidental movement of rhizome fragments or cut stems.
 Some reports suggest a fragment of knotweed as little as 0.6 grams can result in new growth.

-The key features of the plant are summarised below (see identification tab for images):
+The key features of the plant are summarised below;

 - Produces fleshy red tinged asparagus like shoots when it first breaks through the ground in an established stand.